danisztls/photon/README.md

 TODO: Reencode videos.

-TODO: Export exif date. +asap
+TODO: Set exif date in exported pics. +done

 TODO: Fix images upscaling when optimizing.

-TODO: Detect and avoid already converted. +asap
+TODO: Avoid exporting already exported and not newer. +done

-TODO: Delete from mirror when their original were deleted. +asap
+TODO: Delete from mirror when the original was deleted. +done

 ## Daemon
 TODO: Daemon for importing/exporting via inotify.